Preservation Project: 2014 - Present

 PRESERVATION AND CATALOGUING OF THE BCHS ARCHIVES

-In 2014, a project to organize, catalogue, and preserve the extensive Archives at the BCHS was initiated.
-The BCHS Archives, housed mainly in the Old Courthouse and the Centennial Building, consist of thousands of photographs, journals, scrapbooks, documents, and books.
+In 2014, a project to organize, catalogue, and preserve the extensive Archives at the LBM was initiated.
+The LBM Archives, housed mainly in the Old Courthouse and the Centennial Building, consist of thousands of photographs, journals, scrapbooks, documents, and books.
 Together, these irreplaceable artefacts tell the story of Brome County from its earliest days.

 Illustration: Ann Davidson / Brian Shemilt and Abbey Lacroix showing sampling of the thousands of documents needing preservation at the BCHS courthouse in Knowlton.